Are you wondering about what would be the best time to visit Alsace, France? Then I’ve got you covered!

 Cons: unpredictable weather

-Outdoor enthusiasts can enjoy the many hiking trails, like those in the Vosges Mountains.
-And it is storch season, the famous local animal.
+And it is the stork season, the famous local animal.
 You can see them nesting on the rooftops.

 And of course, you don’t want to miss all the Easter festivities in Alsace.
 I can recommend going in late spring 10/10.